 To generate the key, move the mouse around in the blank area while the key is generating.

 Change the “Key comment” to your personal e-mail address.
-Avoid email addresses that start with users like [email protected] or [email protected].
+Avoid email addresses that start with users like admin@ or support@.

 The key will look something like RSA-key-20131204, change it to [email protected].

 Enter a strong passphrase ( find help here with creating a strong password ) and confirm it.
 The key should meet strict password standards.
 Store or memorize this passphrase.